-Illegal drugs aren't good for anyone, but they are particularly bad for a kid or teen whose body is still growing.
+Illegal drugs aren't good for anyone, but they are particularly bad for a young person whose body is still growing.
 Illegal drugs can damage the brain, heart, and other important organs.
 Cocaine, for instance, can cause a heart attack - even in a kid or teen.

-While using drugs, people are also less able to do well in school, sports and other activities.
+While using drugs, people are also less able to do well in school, sports, and other activities.
 It's often harder to think clearly and make good decisions.
-People may engage in dangerous activities that could hurt themselves and other people when they use drugs
+People can do dumb or dangerous things that could hurt them - or other people - when they use drugs.